Who Are We

 Our scholarship program makes our educational retreats affordable for those with disabilities, ensuring that everyone has the opportunity to participate.

 We offer partial scholarships to support those who have a financial need and are full-time students or residents of countries where the costs of attending this retreat may be a challenge.
-To ensure that we can support those who are most in need, please note that you will be asked to complete an application if you are interested in applying for a partial scholarship.
-The application will ask about your financial need and how attending the workshop retreat will benefit both you and others.
-Please share with us how participating in this class can benefit you and your desire to serve others.
-We believe that everyone should have the opportunity to benefit from our program and we are committed to providing support to those who need it.
+To support those most in need, applicants for partial scholarships are asked to complete an application detailing their financial need and how attending the retreat will benefit both them and enable them to better serve others.

 Our Teachers